asayers/cuebasic/README.md

 // We have fancy numbers:
 build: {
-    theads: 1_400          // You can break them up with underscores
+    short_timeout: 1_400   // You can break them up with underscores
-    timeout_seconds: 21.6K // and use SI suffixes
+    long_timeout: 21.6K    // and use SI suffixes
     max_memory: 6Gi        // ...in either base-10 or base-2
     checksum: 0x25f93cd2   // hexadecimal (octal and binary are supported too)
     precision: 1e-3        // and scientific notation, of course (this is